cgwire/kitsu/docs/getting-started-production/README.md

 ![Breakdown page text display](../img/getting-started/breakdown_text_display.png)

-You may also realize during your breakdown that an asset is missing from the list.
+During your breakdown, you may also realize that an asset is missing from the list.

 You can create a new asset directly from the breakdown page.
 Click on the **+** on the right of the **All available assets**.